SebastianUA/terraform/google_cloud_platform/examples/compute_instance/README.md

-# Work with AWS COMPUTE_INSTANCE via terraform
+# Work with COMPUTE_INSTANCE via terraform

 A terraform module for making COMPUTE_INSTANCE.